Stummi/jadis/README.md

 ## Features

 ### Current Features
-- Reading the outer structure of te class file
+- Reading the outer structure of the class file
-- Dumping this Structure
+- Dumping this structure
+- Attribute parsing (Some attributes are still TODO)
+- Bytecode parsing (Code attribute)

 ### TODO
-- Parse attributes
-- Parse the actual bytecode ("Code"-Attribute)
 - Print bytecode in a basic assembly language (jasmin?)
 - Print java source code
+- Write classfiles (to allow classfile manipulation)

 ## Contributing
 Contributors are welcome.
 To contribute you need an Java IDE with Maven and Lombok support.